dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 - prepare text externally before inserting it into the block,
 - paste content from clipboard instead of typing in-game,
-- temporarily disable internet connectivity when editing large payloads,
+- temporarily disable internet connectivity,
 - test large sign datasets on devices with sufficient RAM (16 GB recommended),

-- prefer MOD environments when manipulating large or formatted sign content.
+when manipulating large or formatted sign content, prefer MOD environments.

 ___